workstaffhq/helpcenter/blog/2022-09-13-where-to-find-high-paying-gig-jobs/index.md

 With the end of Covid-19 restrictions, festivals, concerts, weddings, conventions, conferences are all back in action.
 Big and small event producers often rely on staffing agencies who have a pool of part-time candidates that they usually pay well.
 Supplying servers to caterers or promotional staff to hand out flyers, workers can pick their jobs, choose the location and  the dates they want, giving them a lot of freedom and the remuneration often varies from $18 to $30 per hour.

 Staffing agencies usually have their niches for the industries they supply but are always on the lookout for new talents with different levels of experience.
-If you are interested in flexible hours, good salary and participating in some the of most exciting events in Montreal, go check out some of these agencies :
+If you are interested in flexible hours, good salary and participating in some the of most exciting events in Montreal, you should definitely check out some of these agencies.

+## Some Staffing Agencies in Montreal:

 - [**Staff personnel**](https://staffpersonnel.com/indexen)
 - [**PromoStaff**](http://www.promostaffxm.com/)